mnielsen/cognitivemedium/_posts/2019-11-21-carbon-capture-notes.md

 relatively small grants and seed funding until 2019, when they raised 68 million dollars.
 It's interesting to think about what they'll achieve with that funding.
-Hopefully, they'll be able to pick some slightly higher-hanging fruit.
+Hopefully, they'll be able to pick some higher-hanging fruit.
 Assuming their initial cost estimates bear out, for this design, will it be possible for them (or someone else working on direct air capture) to achieve another factor of 3 reduction in cost?

-I've focused a lot on Carbon Engineering, and it sounds like I'm bullish about their approach.
-Actually, I'm too ignorant to have a really strong opinion.
-From my point of view, the benefit of Carbon Engineering is that they've been quite detailed about what they've been pursuing.
-That makes them a useful example to dig into.
-And my tentative conclusion is that _direct air capture offers a promising but far from certain approach to making major progress on climate change_.
-And, more broadly: _negative emissions technologies offer an extremely promising approach to making major progress on climate change_.

-In particular, while the current approach to DAC obviously costs too much, I think it's at least plausible that DAC can be done at a cost point more like $10 per tonne.
-Here we have a situation where relatively little work has been done developing a technology.
-Compared to the billions spent on improving solar, say, work on DAC is really just getting started.
-It seems very promising that they're starting only an order of magnitude (or two, if you take more skeptical estimates) away from a cost at which it can plausibly make a huge dint in the climate problem.

-(Aside: I've been focusing on cost reductions.
+I've been focusing on cost reductions due to better design and technology.
 In fact, part of the job will be done in a very different way.
 The _carbon intensity_ of a country is the CO2 emissions per dollar of GDP.
 Carbon intensities in the US dropped more than 18% per decade from 1990 to 2014, the latest year for which the World Bank reports numbers.
-This isn't surprising: all other things equal, most people and companies try to keep doing things in more energy-efficient ways.
+This isn't surprising: all other things equal, most people and companies try to keep doing things in more energy-efficient ways, since energy costs them money.
 If this drop in carbon intensity continues, it means that considered as a fraction of the total economy, the cost of DAC will go down.
-Effectively, it's as though we're automatically making progress toward the $10 DAC goal, at a rate of about 18 percent per decade.
+Effectively, it's as though we're automatically making progress toward $10 DAC, at a rate of about 18 percent per decade.
 On its own that won't make DAC economically feasible.
-But over a couple of decades, it'll help a lot!)
+But over two or three decades, it'll help a lot.

+It's also interesting to think about cost reductions due to plausible emissions reductions.
+As noted earlier, in countries such as France, Sweden, etc, average emissions per capita are something like 4 times lower than in the US.
+This is often attributed causally to their extensive use of nuclear power; nuclear certainly plays a large role, but as far as I can see it can only be part of the story (since electricity production is only responsible for a moderate fraction of total emissions).
+Rather, it's that they've also been more serious than the US in other ways about reducing emissions; their use of nuclear is, in part, a symptom of this seriousness, not the cause.
+In any case, such examples illustrate that nuclear plus other moderate efforts can lead to large emissions reductions.

+Of course, neither changes in carbon intensity nor emissions reductions are literally the same as a drop in price of direct air capture.
+But considered as a fraction of the economy they may as well be; it's a kind of drop in the effective cost of DAC.
+And so I think a factor 10 or more reduction in the effective cost of DAC is plausibly possible, in part through technological improvements, in part through emissions reductions as already implemented in countries with similar standards of living, and in part through reduced carbon intensity.
+Put another way: it's plausible that doing DAC to make the US carbon neutral ends up costing an amount comparable to or less than the current cost of the Clean Air Act, as a fraction of the total economy.
+That seems encouraging.

+I've focused a lot on direct air capture, and it sounds like I'm bullish about this approach.
+Actually, I'm too ignorant to have a really strong opinion.
+From my point of view, a big part of concentrating here was simply that (a) there was what seemed a particularly juicy paper to dig into, and (b) as I said at the start, this could be treated as a boundary case, setting a kind of worst-case scenario.
+It's entirely possible &ndash; indeed, likely, &ndash; that other approaches to dealing with climate are considerably better.
+But this already looks promising.
+My tentative conclusions are that _direct air capture offers a promising but far from certain approach to making major progress on climate change_.
+And, more broadly:
+_negative emissions technologies offer a promising approach to making major progress on climate change_.

 I got interested in direct air capture in part after reading Matt Nisbet's survey of US climate and energy foundation funding